What Happens When a Carbon Black Cloud License Expires

 Stage 3: Decommission / Deletion

-If your product license is not renewed by the end of the waiting period, all of your data will be marked for deletion and subsequently deleted.
-The console will attempt to uninstall the sensors from all assets.
-After it is marked for deletion, your data cannot be recovered and re-creation of the Org is not possible.
+If your product license is not renewed by the end of the waiting period, all data will be deleted and all sensors will be marked for deregistration (uninstall).
+This deletion is permanent, and your Org cannot be recovered at this point.

 Additional Information